Psychiatrists may prescribe anticonvulsants for people who don’t tolerate or respond to first-line medications, like SSRIs.

 When treating anxiety with medication, physicians might select an antidepressant, anticonvulsant, or antipsychotic.
 Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), are considered first-line treatments.

-Antidepressants remain a mainstay psychopharmacological option for treating anxiety, according to Dr. Dana Siperstein, a psychiatrist in Rhode Island.
+Antidepressants remain a mainstay psychopharmacological option for treating anxiety, Dr. Siperstein says.

 Most people with anxiety respond to antidepressants, benzodiazepines, therapy, or a combination of approaches.
 About one-third of individuals experience treatment-resistant anxiety, according to a 2020 study.